-What Impact Is Sleep Deprivation Having On Our Kids?
+Impact of Sleep Deprivation Having On Our Kids

 What is better in the world than laying your head on the pillow at night, breathing those last tired sighs and tumbling into restful oblivion?
 The restorative value of a good night’s sleep is obvious.
 However, our children are becoming less and less likely to experience the benefits of a sound sleep.
 Sleep is compromised constantly by digital devices and poor routines.

 Sound sleep is one of the easiest and most powerful factors we can control in ensuring our kids are emotionally and physically equipped for the demands of daily life and learning.

 During early adolescence, the change in a child’s hormones means that they are likely to find it difficult to go to sleep as quickly and as early as they have previously.
 This is a result of a change in the timing of their brain’s production of melatonin.
 This change also means that they will have trouble waking up early in the morning.
 There is a stereotype that teenagers are just slack, but these biological changes are very real.
 Therefore, it is essential that parents assist by creating routines that create healthy sleep patterns.

 Adolescents enhance the problem of fatigue by entertaining themselves in the hours before they fall asleep with electronic media.
 By nature, the movement, colour and noise of these devices activate the brain making it even harder to fall asleep.
 Light from devices also cue the brain to stay in a state of alertness.

 Phones in the bedroom ‘bing’ throughout the night.
 Sometimes it might be friends messaging, other times it’s the sound of random notifications from applications.
 This noise is specifically designed to grab our attention, so naturally, it rouses kids out of their deep, restorative sleep.
 The excuse is often that the phone also acts as an alarm clock.
 Purchasing an actual alarm clock would be well worth the investment.